 Currently, the DPZ´s Primate Husbandry Unit houses approximately 1200 animals from eight different species.
 They are used both for research at the DPZ and at other scientific institutions.
 The majority of the primates are kept in breeding colonies.

-The ring-tailed lemurs (Lemur catta) are one of three lemur species kept and bred at the DPZ.
+The ring-tailed lemurs (Lemur catta) are one of two lemur species kept and bred at the DPZ.
 The lemurs are used within the framework of their research in the Behavioral Ecology and Sociobiology Unit .
 The DPZ maintains a research station in Madagascar, where the scientists observe and study the monkeys in their natural habitat.

 Black-and-white ruffed lemurs

 The black-and-white ruffed lemur (Varecia variegata) is the second major lemur species kept at the DPZ.
 The beautiful animals with thick black and white colored fur as well as the other species of lemurs, the ring-tailed lemurs, are used for behavioral research at the DPZ.

 The interactive tour guides the visitors to the husbandry and breeding facilities of the DPZ and provides a lot of information about monkey species, hygiene regulations and the daily work of veterinarians, animal caretakers and scientists.